wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-write-formulas/includes/5-operators.md

 |     &                    |     Concatenation of two strings of text    |
 |     =,==,<,>,<=,>=,<>    |     Comparison                                |

-When the operators have equal precedence value, they are ordered from left to right.
+When the operators have equal precedence value, they're ordered from left to right.

 In general, operator precedence is the same as what's found in Excel.
 If you need to override the evaluation order, then group operations within parentheses.